Causal Effects of Prenatal Drug Exposure on Birth Defects with Missing by Terathanasia

-We adopt the potential outcomes framework to define the causal effects, also referred to as the Rubin causal model \citep[RCM]{neyman1923applications, rubin1974, holland1986statistics}.
-It is important to recognize that that the SAB rate was almost twice as high in the unexposed as in the exposed women.
+We adopt the potential outcomes framework, also referred to as the Rubin causal model \citep{neyman1923applications, rubin1974, holland1986statistics}, to define the causal effects.
+It is important to recognize that the SAB rate was almost twice as high in the unexposed as in the exposed women.
 As SAB is itself a post-exposure outcome, it is possible that medication use early in gestation could have influenced the rate of pregnancy loss.
 It has been recognized in the literature \citep{frangakis2002principal} that stratification based on the observed values of such a variable invalidates any causal interpretation.
 In this case, the previous analysis of major birth defects within the liveborn stratum did not take into account the fact that the pregnancy outcome of live birth versus SAB might be affected by exposure to the drug.
 For this purpose we also consider principal stratification that was proposed to address such post-exposure effects within the potential outcomes framework \citep{frangakis2002principal}.